pauljngr/PACE2024/README.md

 ## Our submission to the PACE 2024 Challenge to the Exact Track and the Parameterized Track
+*Note: Currently the code is pretty messy, but I'm working on cleaning it up.*

 ### Optil username: *mppeg*

 Michael Jünger, Paul Jünger, Petra Mutzel, Gerhard Reinelt